 Wear an approved helmet at all times for safety and comfort.
 A stocking type cap, balaclava and face mask should always be carried or worn.
 Goggles or a face shield that attaches to the helmet are indispensable.
-If your helmet does not have a built-in colored lens, carry colored lens, carry colored lens goggles.
+If your helmet does not have a built-in colored lens, carry colored lens goggles.